-1. Two alternatives:
+Step 1.
+Two alternatives exist (near and remote):

-a.
-The Pledge is one hop away from the Registrar.
-The Pledge discovers the link-local address of the Registrar as described in [I-D.ietf-ace-coap-est].
-From then on, it follows the BRSKI process as described in [I-D.ietf-ace-coap-est] and [I-D.ietf-anima-constrained-voucher], using link-local addresses.
+Near: the Pledge is one hop away from the Registrar.
+The Pledge discovers the link-local address of the Registrar as described in {{I-D.ietf-ace-coap-est}}.
+From then on, it follows the BRSKI process as described in {{I-D.ietf-ace-coap-est}} and {{I-D.ietf-anima-constrained-voucher}}, using link-local addresses.

-- b.
-The Pledge is more than one hop away from a relevant Registrar, and discovers the link-local address and join port of a Join Proxy.
-The Pledge then follows the BRSKI procedure using the link-local address of the Join Proxy. - 1.
-Once enrolled, the Join Proxy discovers the join port of the Registrar.
+Remote: the Pledge is more than one hop away from a relevant Registrar, and discovers the link-local address and join-port of a Join Proxy.
+The Pledge then follows the BRSKI procedure using the link-local address of the Join Proxy.

+Step 2.
+The enrolled Join Proxy discovers the join-port of the Registrar.